sendgrid/sendgrid-csharp/README.md

 # Use Cases

 [Examples of common API use cases](https://github.com/sendgrid/sendgrid-csharp/blob/master/USE_CASES.md), such as how to send an email with a transactional template.

-<a name="announcements"></a>
-# Announcements

-Please see our announcement regarding [breaking changes](https://github.com/sendgrid/sendgrid-csharp/issues/317).
-Your support is appreciated!

-All updates to this library are documented in our [CHANGELOG](https://github.com/sendgrid/sendgrid-csharp/blob/master/CHANGELOG.md) and [releases](https://github.com/sendgrid/sendgrid-csharp/releases).
-You may also subscribe to email [release notifications](https://dx.sendgrid.com/newsletter/csharp) for releases and breaking changes.

 <a name="roadmap"></a>
 # Roadmap